The Studio

 A video with musical soundtrack on the creation of Jean-Paul Agosti’s stained glass windows for the Chapelle Saint-Joseph in Reims, which were made and installed by our studio in 2014.

-Blown glass panes
+Blown glass panels

 A special partner of our studio and the only company of its kind in France, the Saint-Just factory has been producing hand-blown glass of the highest quality since 1826.